7/11/2024

 Chief Executive Officer

-Yeah, and I think I can add that in addition to to the patients to the to the physicians requesting IITs to expand meet issues and in other indications, we also seen quite a number of of pancreatic cancer physicians reaching out to alligator, wishing to participate in in in the phase 3 trial, which I believe is is a positive sign.
-And then the last question from Richard here, and that goes to you, Marie, is an average cash burn of around 40 million SEC per quarter a reasonable estimate for the next three quarters?
+as a startup part for for a phase three trial yeah and and and i think i can add that in addition to to the patient to the to the physicians uh requesting iits to expand meters use and in other indications we also seen quite a number of of pancreatic cancer physicians reaching out to alligator, wishing to participate in the phase three trial, which I believe is a positive sign.
+And then the last question from Richard here, and that goes to you, Marie.
+Is an average cash burn of around 40 million SEK per quarter a reasonable estimate for the next three quarters?

 speaker